danielcruz1/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are a way to store user authentication info for a set amount of time so the user doesn't have to authenticate everytime they leave and come back to a site.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt will hashes and encrypts passwords.

 - [ ] What does bcrypt do to slow down attackers?

+In addition to hashing and encrypting passwords, Bcrypt adds "salt" (random characters that also get hashed) to the hash so that even if a hacker gets the hashed information, they are unlikely to decript the salted part of the hash.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload and signature.

 ## Minimum Viable Product